justanormalmaker/OPENDRUMS/README.md

 - [License](#-license)

-## 📦 About
+## 🚀 About

-OPENDRUMS is an elecronic instrument similar to a sample player or a drum pads machine, but with the particularity of being small, portable and Open-Source!
+**OPENDRUMS** is an elecronic instrument similar to a **sample player or a drum pads machine**, but with the particularity of being small, portable and **Open-Source**!
-OPENDRUMS is based on the Atmega328p microprocessor, and you can built it yourself with a few components, its PCB, and a soldering iron.
+When i (@justanormalmaker) thought of OPENDRUMS I wanted to create a relatively "simple" but at the same time cool and useful Hardware/Software project that anyone could create with a few components, a PCB, and a soldering iron.
+Its a good project for people that like to **create music**, like me :), and for anyone else that want to build a cool project and **learn something new**!
+You can build OPENDRUMS with **60 components** and easly programm its **Atmega328p microprocessor** with an Arduino Uno board and **Arduino IDE**.
+You can use the instrument to play drums or any type of samples wherever and whenever you like thanks to its **9 progammable button** that act like pads, **rechargeable battery**, and **compact size** (100mm x 90mm).
+For more information about the Hardware and Software go to

-## 🤖 Why TOAST UI Editor?
+## 🤖 Why OPENDRUMS?

 TOAST UI Editor provides **Markdown mode** and **WYSIWYG mode**.
 Depending on the type of use you want like production of *Markdown* or maybe to just edit the *Markdown*.
 The TOAST UI Editor can be helpful for both the usage.
 It offers **Markdown mode** and **WYSIWYG mode**, which can be switched any point in time.